KeisGSmit/PrideHackathon/README.md

 ### Features
 * There is a copyright function at the bottom that audomatically updates to the current year.
 * There is a hide / show function to show or hide the information for each date on click.
+* There is also an embedded Spotify player on the Community page, with podcasts on relating to the LGBTQ+ Community.

 ### Audio
 * No audio is used on this site.